ryangerardwilson/rtutor/README.md

 programming knowledge into your skull through sheer repetition.
 Don't whine about the choices; they're solid starting points.

-1. `the_conventional_core_of_high_level_assembly.md`: This one's for those who want to dip their toes into assembly without drowning in registers and opcodes right away.
+1. `hla.md`: This one's for those who want to dip their toes into assembly without drowning in registers and opcodes right away.
 High-Level Assembly (HLA) makes it almost readable, like a gateway drug to low-level programming.
 Covers basics like Hello World and variables.
 If you're scared of real assembly, start here—but don't stay too long.

-2. `the_conventional_core_of_python.md`: Python, the language that's taken over the world because it's easy and everyone uses it for everything.
-This course hits the essentials: Hello World, primitive types, loops, operators, functions, and even the walrus operator.
+2. `python.md`: Python, the language that's taken over the world because it's easy and everyone uses it for everything.
+This course hits the essentials:
+Hello World, primitive types, loops, operators, functions, and even the walrus operator.
 Great for scripting on Omarchy without compiling headaches.
 But remember, performance matters—don't get too cozy.

-3. `the_conventional_core_of_c.md`: Ah, C—the mother of all modern languages.
+3. `c.md`: Ah, C—the mother of all modern languages.
+This course drills the
-This course drills the core: Hello World, types, printf formatting, arithmetic, control structures, input/output, and constants.
+core: Hello World, types, printf formatting, arithmetic, control structures, input/output, and constants.
 It's raw, it's powerful, and it'll teach you how computers really work under the hood.
 Mandatory suffering for any serious programmer.

-4. `k_and_r_2nd_ed_exercises.md`: Straight from Kernighan and Ritchie's "The C Programming Language" (2nd edition), the bible of C. This is all exercises:
-Hello World variants, temperature conversions, input/output tricks, histograms, functions, and syntax checkers.
-If you haven't done these, you're not a real C hacker.
-Builds character through debugging frustration.
+4. `classic_unix_tools.md`: Learn classics like TMUX, grep, find.
+Many more to be added over time.

 ## Installation